-Configuring Kerio VPN tunnel
+Configuring the Kerio VPN tunnel

 - 1. In the administration interface, go to Interfaces.

 - 2. Click $Add \rightarrow VPN$ Tunnel.

-- 3. Type a name of the new tunnel.
+- 3. Type a name for the new tunnel.

 Each VPN tunnel must have a unique name.
-This name will be used in the table of interfaces, in traffic rules and interface statistics.
+This name is used in the table of interfaces, in traffic rules and interface statistics.

-- 4. Set the tunnel as: active (and type the hostname of the remote endpoint) or passive. - active type the remote VPN server.
-If the remote VPN server does not use the port 4090, a corresponding port number must be specified (e.g. server.company.com:4100). - passive the passive mode is only useful when the local end of the tunnel has a fixed IP address and when it is allowed to accept incoming connections.

-- 5. Select Type: Kerio VPN. - 6.
-On tab Authentication, specify the fingerprint for the remote VPN server certificate and vice versa specify the fingerprint of the local server in the configuration at the remote server.

-If the local endpoint is in the active mode, the certificate of the remote endpoint and its fingerprint can be downloaded by clicking Detect remote certificate.
+- 4. Set the tunnel as: - Active to connect to a remote endpoint.
+Type the hostname of the remote VPN server.
+Specify also the port number if it differs from 4090 (for example, server.company.com: 4100). - Passive if the local end of the tunnel has a fixed IP address and accept only incoming connections. - 5.
+As Type, select Kerio VPN. - 6.
+On the Authentication tab, specify the fingerprint for the local and remote VPN server certificates. - If the local endpoint is in the active mode, the certificate of the remote endpoint and its fingerprint can be downloaded by clicking Detect remote certificate. - In the configuration at the remote server, specify the fingerprint of this local server. - 7.
+Save your settings.

+All local networks at each location must have unique IP subnets.